 All interns have the opportunity to participate in up to two BCM Affiliate training electives during the internship year, each of which may be up to half a day in duration.
 These electives are designed to share rich clinical/training resources across BCM-affiliated sites and to offer interns a brief exposure to an area of interest.
 Elective experiences are scheduled by mutual agreement between the intern, the elective supervisor, and primary track supervisors.
-Currently available BCM Affiliate training electives are provided in Appendix F. Additional opportunities may also be arranged in accordance with intern interest and available training/faculty resources.
+Additional opportunities may also be arranged in accordance with intern interest and available training/faculty resources.
 In fact, expansion of available opportunities is a program goal; interns are encouraged to suggest or inquire about potential new elective experiences.
 Additional opportunities may also be offered as they arise during the internship year.